 - Municipal Solid Waste (MSW)

-Upon arriving to a transfer station, materials are temporarily staged in the course of their eventual journey to a landfill, waste-to-engery or recycling facility, including scrap yards, concrete crushing facilities, and steel mills.
-Throughout this process, BossTek's DustBoss equipment keeps the workers, community and environment safe from the fugitive particles.
+Upon arriving to a transfer station, materials are temporarily staged in the course of their eventual journey to a landfill, waste-to-energy, or recycling facility, including scrap yards, concrete crushing facilities, and steel mills.
+Throughout this process, BossTek's DustBoss equipment keeps the workers, community, and surrounding environment safe from the fugitive particles.

 While piles of debris often appear as waste to the general public, many demolition materials are valuable to other industries.
 Transfer stations often receive C&D debris from demolition projects so that it can be sorted, allowing the reusable components to be recovered and recycled.

 C&D debris consists of a wide assortment of materials gathered at the jobsite.
 This includes wood, concrete, asphalt, gypsum, bricks, metals, plastics, and other resources used in the construction of structures both large and small.
 Many of these materials contain compounds that can be harmful if proper precautions are not taken during processing.
 Unloading and sorting are two examples of activities that generate dust which must be contained.

-Dust first arises at the start of the transfer station process as trucks filled with debris enter the facility and being unloading into a transfer trailer or onto the tipping floor.
+Dust first arises at the start of the transfer station process as trucks filled with debris enter the facility and are unloaded into a transfer trailer or are dumped onto the tipping floor.
 By raising the end of the bed closest to the cab, drivers are able to dump C&D debris in this contained area so that it can be inspected and stored for sorting.
 DustBoss cannon units are implemented at this point to capture the active particles with atomized mist, drop them to the ground, and seal the newly created piles.
 Dust is also created by heavy machinery used to sort the debris into organized piles and place it on the sorting line.
 Depending on the size of the facility, the smaller DustBoss DB-30 or the massive DB-100 may be the optimal solution to suppressing migratory dust.